AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 The following example shows the API request workflow for a seller to complete the following tasks:
 - Initiate a negotiable quote for a company buyer by creating an empty draft quote
-- Update the draft quote to add items and modify quote name
+- Update the draft quote to add items and modify the quote name
 - Apply a discount to the quote
 - Send the quote to the buyer for review

 ### Initiate a negotiable quote

-The seller initiates a negotiable quote.
+The seller initiates a negotiable quote by creating a quote for a company buyer.

-Initiating a negotiable quote by seller places it in the `draft_by_admin` state.
+The new quote is empty with a `draft_by_admin` system state.
+In the interface, the quote has a `Draft` status and is visible only to the seller.

 **Endpoint:**